Superwares/MinecraftServerEngine/Readme.md

 ﻿# Minecraft Server Engine
-The Minecraft Server Engine is a game engine designed to enhance the gameplay experience in Minecraft.
+The Minecraft Server Engine is a powerful and versatile game engine designed to significantly enhance the gameplay experience in Minecraft.

 ## Features

-* Comprehensive Customization of Game Objects
+### Comprehensive Customization of Game Objects
+The Minecraft Server Engine offers extensive customization options for game objects, allowing server developers to tailor the game to their specific needs.

+* World: TODO description
+* Entities: TODO description
+* Skill Objects: TODO description

-* Parallel Computing
+### Parallel Computing
+One of the standout features of the Minecraft Server Engine is its support for parallel computing, which significantly enhances server performance and scalability.

 ## Code Conventions